-Principles of Accounting
+Principles of Accounting Formerly "Accounting"

-(Fall) 9030 Grades 10, 11, 12
+9030 (Fall) Grades 10, 11, 12

-Suggested Pairing - Advanced Accounting

-May serve as a third Math credit required for graduation when paired with Advanced Accounting.
+- ⊕ Suggested Pairing Advanced Accounting - ▶ May serve as a third Math credit required for graduation when paired with Advanced Accounting.

+NEW 1/2 year course!
 This course is highly recommended for students considering a college major in business.
 This course is designed to provide a basic knowledge of accounting procedures, including analyzing and journalizing business transactions; constructing worksheets; calculating and recording adjusting entries; preparing financial statements; and finalizing the accounting cycle through closing entries.
 Emphasis is place on service businesses organized as a sole proprietorship.
 All students can benefit from accounting instruction in their own personal business affairs.
 Basic computer application procedures and related reports are also included in this course.